stevenMouret/web-accessibility-guidelines/_doc/accessibility/colors/color-contrast.md

 #### The interface components or graphical elements that convey information

+An interface component is an element with which the user can interact such as a button, a link, an input field...

 The contrast ratio is at least 3:1 of:

 * The colors of an interface component in its different states and the background color.